Black Flag (band): Post-Black Flag and reunions (1987–2012)

 Since Black Flag's break-up, Rollins has had the most visible public profile as a musician, writer, and actor.
 Most Black Flag members have also remained active in music, especially Ginn, who continued playing with bands such as Gone, October Faction, Screw Radio, and Stevenson, who continued on with the Descendents, All, Only Crime, and the reformed Lemonheads.
-Kira Roessler continues to record and perform with the band dos, a duet with then-husband and Minutemen bassist Mike Watt.
+Kira Roessler continues to record and perform with the band dos, a duet with former husband and Minutemen bassist Mike Watt.

 In September 2003, Black Flag played three reunion shows, two at the Hollywood Palladium and one at Alex's Bar in Long Beach, California, to benefit cat rescue organizations (a current passion of Ginn's).
 The line-up for the shows was Dez Cadena on vocals and guitar, Greg Ginn on guitar, Robo on drums, and C'el Revuelta on bass.
 Professional skateboarder and singer Mike Vallely also sang all the songs from My War at these shows while Gregory Moore was on drums for the My War set.

 On July 24, 2010, in celebration of Ron Reyes's 50th birthday, Greg Ginn and Reyes played a set of three Black Flag songs together in addition to his own set with the Ron Reyes Band.

 On December 18, 2011, Keith Morris, Chuck Dukowski, Bill Stevenson, and the Descendents' Stephen Egerton played the Nervous Breakdown EP in its entirety for the Goldenvoice 30th anniversary show called GV 30.
 This surprise gig at the Santa Monica Civic Auditorium took place between sets by the Vandals and the Descendents.